shahriarimtiazofficial/SatTerra-Deep-Learning-for-Satellite-Terrain-Classification/README.md

-Author: Md.
-Shahriar Imtiaz

-Project Showcase: A deep learning-based project for classifying satellite imagery into environmental categories using convolutional neural networks (CNNs).
-This demonstrates end-to-end data preparation, model training, and evaluation with TensorFlow on a Kaggle dataset.

 Overview

-This project uses transfer learning and data augmentation to classify 5,631 RGB satellite images (224x224 pixels) from the Kaggle Satellite Image Classification Dataset.
-Ideal for climate studies and urban planning.
+This project utilizes transfer learning and data augmentation to classify 5,631 RGB satellite images (224x224 pixels) from the Kaggle Satellite Image Classification Dataset.
+The dataset is ideal for climate studies, urban planning, and environmental monitoring.

 Classes Breakdown:

 Cloudy: 1,500 images

 Desert: 1,131 images

 Green Area: 1,500 images

 Water: 1,500 images

-Split: 80% train (4,504), 10% val (563), 10% test (564).
+Data Split:

+Training: 80% (4,504 images)

+Validation: 10% (563 images)

+Test: 10% (564 images)

+Model:

-Model: TensorFlow/Keras CNN with categorical loss; batch size 32; GPU-optimized.
+Architecture: TensorFlow/Keras CNN

+Loss Function: Categorical Cross-Entropy

+Batch Size: 32

+Optimization: GPU-optimized

 Tech Stack

+Python: 3.12

-Python 3.12 | TensorFlow/Keras, NumPy, Matplotlib | Kaggle API, Google Colab (T4 GPU)
+Libraries: TensorFlow/Keras, NumPy, Matplotlib

+Tools: Kaggle API, Google Colab (T4 GPU)

 Project Structure

-Satellite_Image_Classification.ipynb: Dataset download, EDA, and stratified splitting.
+Satellite_Image_Classification.ipynb: Dataset download, exploratory data analysis (EDA), and stratified splitting.

-Satellite Image HeatMap.ipynb: Data loading, preprocessing, batch verification, and training setup.
+Satellite_Image_HeatMap.ipynb: Data loading, preprocessing, batch verification, and training setup.

 How It Works

-Acquire & Explore: Download ~21.5 MB dataset via Kaggle API; summarize structure.
-Preprocess: Shuffle/split per class; load as TF datasets (shuffled, batched).
-Train & Evaluate: CNN with cross-entropy; monitor val accuracy; visualize predictions/confusion matrices.
+1. Acquire & Explore

+The dataset (~21.5 MB) is downloaded using the Kaggle API.

+The structure of the dataset is summarized to understand the data distribution.

+2. Preprocess

+The data is shuffled and split per class to ensure a balanced training set.

+The dataset is loaded as TensorFlow datasets, shuffled and batched for efficient training.

+3. Train & Evaluate

+A CNN model is trained using categorical cross-entropy loss.

+Validation accuracy is monitored, and predictions are visualized along with confusion matrices.

-Example batch:
+Example Batch

-Images: (32, 224, 224, 3) | Labels: (32, 4)
+Images Shape: (32, 224, 224, 3)

+Labels Shape: (32, 4)

 Results & Insights

-~90%+ val accuracy; stratified splits handle imbalance.
+Validation Accuracy: ~90%+

+Data Imbalance Handling: Stratified splits effectively manage class imbalance.

+Future Extensions

+Grad-CAM Heatmaps for visualizing class-specific regions of interest in the images.

-Extensions: Grad-CAM heatmaps, TensorFlow Lite deployment.
+TensorFlow Lite Deployment for mobile or edge device deployment.